 SREC Registration Program

 The SREC Registration Program (SRP) is used to register the intent to install solar projects in New Jersey.
-Rebates are not available for solar projects, but owners of solar projects MUST register their projects in the SRP prior to the start of construction in order to establish the project’s eligibility to earn SRECs.
-Registration of the intent to participate in New Jersey's solar marketplace provides market participants with information about the pipeline of anticipated new solar capacity and insight into future SREC pricing.
+Registration provides market participants with information about the pipeline of anticipated new solar capacity and insight into future SREC pricing.
 Please note that rebates are no longer available for solar projects.

 How did New Jersey Become a Leader?